bullet-with-butterfly-wings/pumping/README.md

     3s time constant, 150kHz, so I do not see background Constant drift up
     Graphs looks good, be carefull about the units
-    The amplitude was changing because of detuning
+    The amplitude was changing because of detuning, and the lifetime changes because of the dephasing or whatever (decreasing)
+    87 works better because SNR is better (HIGHER GAIN).
+The noise is coming from the machine Idk how to rid of the detuning